A-F-V/obsidian-arcana/README.md

 ## Usage:

-- (This plugin is not yet available on the obisidan plugin marketplace.)
 - **OpenAI API key required** - set in settings.
 - Most tools are invoked using the command palette and searching either `Arcana` or the person's name.
 - Some tools add a view in the sidebar to interact with.